CreasolTech/DomBusGateway/README.md

 ![screenshot of Home Assisstant that automatically read and manage some DomBus modules](https://images.creasol.it/dombusprotocol.webp)

-# Files
+# Files and directories

 * _dombusgateway.py_: main server that must be runned in background, calling _python3 dombusgateway.py &_

 * _dombusgateway_const.py_: script with several constants used by _dombusgateway.py_

-* _dombusgateway_conf.py_: configuration file
+* _dombusgateway_conf.py_: configuration file that must NOT be changed by the user

-* _dombusgateway_conf_local.py_: local configuration file with custom configuration: this is the right place to store your local configuration, saving a copy of this file that should be restored in case of software update.
+* _local/dombusgateway_conf_local.py_: local configuration file with custom configuration: this is the right place to store your local configuration, that will not be overwritten by git command

 * _data/_: directory, created if not existing, where list of DomBus modules and configuration is saved and restored

+* _/var/log/dombusgateway_: directory where logs are stored

+* _/etc/systemd/system/dombusgateway.service_: service configuration file for systemd